 You're trying to find your way back to your WG (shared apartment) in Ottensen after barhopping in Schanze with your new friends?
 Luckily, the dense public transport network in Hamburg (HVV) takes you just about anywhere in no time at all.
-Did you know that our research shows that almost two-thirds of the internationals surveyed consider the infrastructure and transport in a new city to be their biggest challenge?
-We promise you, public transport in Hamburg will become your constant companion instead of your evil enemy.

 We'll guide you through the public transport network in Hamburg and help you get around the city most efficiently thanks to the variety of means and the ease of finding your way with the smart HVV app.

 Sunday morning, 5 am: you finally take it upon yourself to get a taste of true Hamburg life and discover the famous Hamburg fish market (it’s truly for early birds: the fish market is open only Sundays from 5 am to 9.30 am).
 And to be fair, you don't have an excuse why you can’t make it there: after all you can get around Hamburg during almost any time of the day with the HVV underground (U-Bahn) and suburban railways (S-Bahn)!
 There are even buses and night buses running almost day and night at the weekend.

 During the week, the public transport pauses between 1.00 am and 4.30 am; but after that, their bus, underground and suburban railway services are there for you!